Pikey: Contemporary usage

 Pikey remained, as of 1989, common prison slang for Romani people or those who have a similar lifestyle of itinerant unemployment and travel.
 More recently, pikey was applied to Irish Travellers (other slurs include tinkers) and non-Romanichal travellers.
 In the late 20th century, it came to be used to describe "a lower-class person, regarded as coarse or disreputable".

 The most common contemporary use of pikey is not as a term for the Romani ethnic group, but as a catch-all phrase to refer to people, of any ethnic group, who travel around with no fixed abode.
-Among English Romani Gypsies the term pikey refers to a Traveller who is not of Romani descent.
+Among British Romani Gypsies the term pikey refers to a Traveller who is not of Romani descent.
 It may also refer to a member who has been cast out of the family.

 In the late 20th and early 21st centuries, the definition became even looser and is sometimes used to refer to a wide section of the (generally urban) underclass of the country (in England generally known as chavs), or merely a person of any social class who "lives on the cheap" such as a bohemian.
 It is also used as an adjective, e.g. "a pikey estate" or "a pikey pub".
 Following complaints from Travellers' groups about racism, when the term was used by presenter Jeremy Clarkson as a pun for Pike's Peak in the television programme Top Gear, the Editorial Standards Committee of the BBC Trust ruled that, in this instance, the term merely meant "cheap".
 In doing so, it justified the ascribed meaning by quoting the Wikipedia article for the term.

 In 2003 the Firle Bonfire Society burned an effigy of a family of gypsies inside a caravan after travellers damaged local land.
 The number plate on the caravan read "P1KEY".
 A storm of protests and accusations of racism rapidly followed.
 Twelve members of the society were arrested but the Crown Prosecution Service decided that there was insufficient evidence to proceed on a charge of "incitement to racial hatred".

 In 2014, Plymouth band Mad Dog McRea released a song "Pikey killed my goldfish" on their Alive EP.

 The Oxford History of English refers to:

 young people who use charver or pikey to identify a contemporary style of dress or general demeanour suggest an aimless "street" lifestyle, unaware of the Romani origin of the first or of connotation with "gypsy" of the second.

 Pikey, formed from turnpike roads, as along with pikee and piker been used in the South East [of England] especially since the mid-19th-century to refer to itinerant people of all kinds and been used by travelling people to refer to those of low caste.
 Scally a corresponding label originating in the North West of England was taken up by the media and several websites, only to be superseded by chav.

 A very recent survey has unearthed 127 synonyms, with ned favoured in Scotland, charver in North East England and pikey across the South [of England].